Poplar, Tower Hamlets

 The borough of Poplar, created in 1900, soon gained a reputation for political radicalism, especially for the Labour council’s demand that London’s wealth should be distributed more evenly among its constituent parts.
 The borough’s determination to adequately relieve the suffering of its poor was nicknamed ‘Poplarism’ by the Glasgow Herald in 1922 and the term became generic for allegedly spendthrift Labour councils.

-The district now consists mostly of council-built flats and houses dating from the 1950s to the 1970s, notably on the Lansbury estate (shown in the photograph above).
+The district now consists mostly of council-built flats and houses dating from the 1950s to the 1970s, notably on the Lansbury estate.
 Only a few structures – mainly churches, pubs and public buildings – pre-date the Second World War.
+The photo below shows the former Sabbarton Arms (built c.1869), Upper North Street, which closed in 1999 and was converted to residential use.

-Thirty years ago public housing accounted for 97.6 per cent of Poplar’s dwellings.
-The new world that soon afterwards sprouted on the Isle of Dogs brought some private residential developments here but there was little scope or appetite to build the kind of apartment complexes that have transformed nearby localities like Blackwall.
+Forty years ago public housing accounted for 97.6 per cent of Poplar’s dwellings.
+The new world that soon afterwards sprouted on the Isle of Dogs brought some private residential schemes here but there was at first little scope or appetite to build the kind of apartment complexes that have transformed nearby localities like Blackwall.
 After all, poor people have to live somewhere in Docklands.

 Poplar High Street has a New City College campus – but not much else in the way of amenities.
 Poplar’s real high street is Chrisp Street, which has been a focus of recent regeneration efforts, along with the zone now called Poplar Riverside – the river in question being the Lea.
 A DLR station opened at Langdon Park in 2007 and the disused Old Poplar Library has been restored as a ‘seedbed’ for start-up businesses.
 Other projects aim to overcome the barrier-like presence of the A12 Blackwall Tunnel Northern Approach.

 Joseph Stalin, leader of the Soviet Union from 1924 to 1953, lived in Poplar in the early 1900s as a political refugee.